Nobility privileges in Poland: Final privileges

 "The Commonwealth's Power at Its Zenith.
 Golden Liberty.
 The Election of 1573."
 Painting by Jan Matejko.

 While some historians list the privilege of nihil novi as the culmination of the szlachtas empowerment process, others continue the list up to the end of the 16th century.
 Within this period, further privileges strengthening the nobles' position over the peasants came into effect when the sejm of 1520 in Bydgoszcz introduced laws that obliged peasants to provide labor to the nobles.
 It also gave the nobles unrestricted access to the Vistula river and reduced their vulnerability to city and towns' courts.
 The king, Zygmunt I of Poland, also promised to convene the Sejm every four years, and in either 1518 or 1521 (sources vary) the peasants lost the right to complain to the royal court.

 In 1573 the Henrician Articles were introduced.
 A permanent contract between the "Polish nation" - in actuality, just the nobility of the Polish–Lithuanian Commonwealth - and a newly elected king upon his election to the throne, the Articles set out the fundamental principles of governance and constitutional law in the Polish–Lithuanian Commonwealth.
 The Articles, named after King Henryk Walezy (Henry III of France), confirmed numerous previous privileges and introduced new limitations on the monarch.
 Crucially, they confirmed that each new king would be elected by the nobles and that his children had no right of inheritance with regard to the throne.
 The king was also required to convene the Sejm every two years; had no right to declare war or peace without the approval of the Sejm; had to abide by the Warsaw Confederation's guarantees of religious freedom; and finally, agreed that if the monarch were to transgress against the law or the privileges of the szlachta, the Articles authorized the szlachta to refuse the king's orders and act against him.
 This later became known, in Polish practice, as the rokosz.
 In this regard, each king was required to swear that "if anything has been done by Us against laws, liberties, privileges or customs, we declare all the inhabitants of the Kingdom are freed from obedience to Us".
 In 1576, the right of ennoblement, except in wartime, was passed from the king to the sejm.

 Anna Pasterak lists 1578, the year in which King Stefan Batory passed the right to deal with appeals into the hands of the nobility, creating the Crown Tribunal, as the date that marks the end of the process of the shaping of the nobles' privileges in Poland.
-Robert Bideleux and Ian Jeffries, go even further, listing the year 1611 as the end, pointing out that it was only then that it was confirmed that only nobles were permitted to buy landed estates.
+Robert Bideleux and Ian Jeffries go even further, listing the year 1611 as the end, noting that it was first confirmed then that only nobles were permitted to buy landed estates.